JeffreySarnoff/QNaNs.jl/README.md

 ```

+#####William Kahan on QNaNs

+NaNs propagate through most computations.
+Consequently they do get used. ... they are needed only for computation, with temporal sequencing that can be hard to revise, harder to reverse.
+NaNs must conform to mathematically consistent rules that were deduced, not invented arbitrarily ...

+NaNs [ give software the opportunity, especially when searching ] to follow an unexceptional path ( no need for exotic control structures ) to a point where an exceptional event can be appraised ... when additional evidence may have accrued ...
+NaNs [have] a field of bits into which software can record, say, how and/or where the NaN came into existence.
+That [can be] extremely helpful [in] “Retrospective Diagnosis.”

+-- IEEE754 Lecture Notes (highly redacted)

 ##### Quiet NaNs were designed to propagate information from within numerical computations

 The payload for a Float64 qnan is an integer [-(2^51-1),(2^51-1)]